-Tracey Anderson is the manager of administration at Open Place and co-ordinates the administrative processes attached to the requests for assistance with counselling, support funding, social and support group activities and the travel and family reunion funds.
-Tracey also manages the administrative processes for the building and for reception.
-Tracey has worked for Berry Street for over three years and previously held administrative and personal assistant positions in a number of large community and private sector organisations.
+Tracey Anderson is the Client Services Coordinator at Open Place and co-ordinates the administrative and health funding processes associated with the service.
+Tracey has previously held administrative and personal assistant positions in a number of large community and private sector organisations.

 Munni Alves is a Coordinated Support Worker who started in her position in January 2018 at Open Place.
 Munni worked in the adult mental health field for the past 5 years and in the NDIS space for the last year and a half.
 Prior to that she worked in the youth homelessness sector for 3 years.

 Raymond Clancy started in the Coordinated Support Team in June 2018 working with Lesley and Munni.
 Raymond has had many years’ experience in the welfare sector predominately working in the housing and youth sector.

 Emma Kitson started with Open Place as the new Drop-in and Intake Worker in June 2018.

 Emma is originally from New Zealand and settled in Melbourne May 2018 having spent time living and working in Perth.
 Emma’s work experience has primarily been case management roles within the Department of Corrections both in Perth and in New Zealand.
 Emma has also worked as a Residential Youth Worker in Perth and as a Case Manager for the CALD community; specifically individuals and families seeking asylum in Australia.